This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are kidney stones diagnosed?

-Your healthcare provider will ask about your health, diet, and lifestyle.
-He may refer you to a urologist.
+Your healthcare provider will ask about your health and usual foods.
+He or she may refer you to a urologist.
 You may need tests to find out what type of kidney stones you have.
 Tests can show the size of your kidney stones and where they are in your urinary system.
-You may have one or more of the following:
+You may need more than one of the following:

 - Urine tests may show if you have blood in your urine.
 They may also show high amounts of the substances that form kidney stones, such as uric acid.